Balkh: 20th to 21st centuries

 In 1911 Balkh comprised a settlement of about 500 houses of Afghan settlers, a colony of Jews and a small bazaar set in the midst of a waste of ruins and acres of debris.
 Entering by the west (Akcha) gate, one passed under three arches, in which the compilers recognized the remnants of the former Jama Masjid (جَامع مَسجد, Friday Mosque).
 The outer walls, mostly in utter disrepair, were estimated about 6.5–7 mile in perimeter.
 In the south-east, they were set high on a mound or rampart, which indicated a Mongol origin to the compilers.

 The fort and citadel to the north-east were built well above the town on a barren mound and were walled and moated.
 There was, however, little left of them but the remains of a few pillars.
 The Green Mosque (مَسجد سَبز), named for its green-tiled dome (see photograph top right corner) and said to be the tomb of the Khwaja Abu Nasr Parsa, had nothing but the arched entrance remaining of the former madrasah (مَـدْرَسَـة, school).

 The town was garrisoned as of 1911 by a few thousand irregulars (kasidars), the regular troops of Afghan Turkestan being cantoned at Takhtapul, near Mazari Sharif.
 The gardens to the north-east contained a caravanserai that formed one side of a courtyard, which was shaded by a group of chenar trees Platanus orientalis.

 A project of modernization was undertaken in 1934, in which eight streets were laid out, housing and bazaars built.
 Modern Balkh is a centre of the cotton industry, of the skins known commonly in the West as "Persian lamb" (Karakul), and for agricultural produce like almonds and melons.

 The site and the museum have suffered from looting and uncontrolled digging during the 1990s civil war.
 After the Taliban's fall in 2001 some poor residents dug in an attempt to sell ancient treasures.
 The provisional Afghan government said in January 2002 that it had stopped the looting.
-On March 9, 2023, the Taliban appointed Governor of Balkh Mohammad Dawood Muzammil was killed in a bomb blast.
+On March 9, 2023, the Taliban-appointed Governor of Balkh, Mohammad Dawood, was killed in a bomb blast.